ibm-cloud-docs/speech-to-text/async.md

 ```
 {: codeblock}

-## Checking the status of all jobs
+## Checking the status of the 100 latest jobs
 {: #jobs}

-You call the `GET /v1/recognitions` method to check the status of all outstanding jobs.
-The method returns the status of all current jobs associated with the service credentials with which it is called.
+You call the `GET /v1/recognitions` method to check the status of the 100 latest outstanding jobs.
+The method returns the status of the 100 latest current jobs associated with the service credentials with which it is called.
 The method returns the ID and status of each job, along with its creation and update times; if a job was created with a callback URL and a user token, the method also returns the user token for the job.
 The status is one of the following:

 -   `waiting` if the service is preparing the job for processing.
 This is the initial state of all jobs.
 The job remains in this state until the service has the capacity to begin processing it.
 -   `processing` if the service is actively processing the job.